ssbsukirat/medicine/Infections/Syndromes/Acute Meningitis.md

 	- inhalation of airborne spores
 	- asymptomatic or fever, cough, sputum , chest pain -- self-limited pulmonary infection
 	- dormant pulmonary infection --> cell mediated immunity abnormal --> reactivation and CNS dissemination
+	- mc fungal is Cryptococcus neoformans
+	- H. capsulatum is endemic to the Ohio and Mississippi River valleys of the central United States and to parts of Central and South America.
+C. immitis is endemic to the desert areas of the southwest United States, northern Mexico, and Argentina.
+	- Syphilis STD --> painless chancre at site of inoculation
+		- 7,8 nerve involved
+		- CNS involvement is early
+## LABORATORY
+- TBM